 This strong assimilationist impulse found forceful expression in Abdurahman's own brand of liberalism, which was deeply influenced by the old Cape liberal tradition.
 The basic principles of his political philosophy were that all citizens be equal in the eyes of the law, that the franchise be colour-blind and that the state ensure equal enjoyment of civil liberties.
 Abdurahman's credo is summed up in the oft-repeated sentiment that ‘it is not race or colour but civilisation which is the test of man's capacity for political rights.'
 These principles, which he expounded with great eloquence, resonated with both the assimilationism of his supporters as well as their sense of grievance at being the victims of racial discrimination.

 A great deal of Abdurahman's effort was expended on a futile struggle to stem the erosion of Coloured civil rights.
-In 1906 and 1910 he played leading roles in delegations that unsuccessfully petitioned the British government to veto the denial of Coloured franchise rights.
-In the 1920s and 1930s he led a rearguard action against state initiatives that undermined the economic and political status of Coloured people, most notoriously the Pact Government's Civilised Labour Policy.
+In 1906 and 1909 he played leading roles in delegations that unsuccessfully petitioned the British government to veto the denial of Coloured franchise rights.
+In the 1920s and 1930s he led a rearguard action against state initiatives that undermined the economic and political status of Coloured people, most notoriously the Pact Government's Civilised Labour Policy of J.B.M Hertzog's National Party and White Labour Party.
 In the latter half of the 1930s his trenchant criticism of its segregationist policies as a member of the Wilcox commission of enquiry into the socio-economic condition of the Coloured population was ignored by government.
 And Abdurahman's strategy during elections of supporting the party most likely to serve Coloured interests paid few dividends because parties differed only in the degree to which they advocated white supremacism and the Coloured vote was of marginal significance especially after only white women were enfranchised in 1930.

 While he had little success in arresting the tide of segregation Abdurahman did bequeath an enduring legacy in the field of education.
 Given the segregated and vastly inferior system of church schools available to Coloured people it was self-evident that educational reform was essential for their future welfare.
 The improvement of educational facilities was thus one of the most important foci of Abdurahman's political striving.
 In 1913 he initiated the establishment of the Teachers' League of South Africa (TLSA), the first Coloured teachers' association, which still exists today.
 The TLSA played a key role in mobilizing the Coloured teaching profession behind the drive to reform Coloured education.
 Abdurahman also took the lead in establishing the Trafalgar High School in 1911, the first institution in the country to offer secondary education to Coloured students.
 He was also behind the founding in 1934 of the Livingstone High School, only the second such school in Cape Town.
 Abdurahman, in addition, spear-headed the movement to set up primary schools to provide secular education for Muslim children.
 The Rahmaniyeh Institute, founded in 1913, was the first of fifteen such schools established by the mid-1940s.